Parken Brailsford Family Tree

-He design a road in South Africa which he showed mum when she visited some time in the 2000'
+He designs a road in South Africa, which he showed mum when she visited some time in the 2000'

 Arthur William Parken;

-I was also talking to mum about the Israel situation many people say that the conflict was a problem primarily created by the British.
-I told mum about speaking to a chap who had served in the British forces throwing Arabs out of there home in 1948 delousing them and manhandling them on to tramp ships – he hated what he had done for his country.
-Mum told me that just prior to that her brother Arthur was in the British Armed forces protecting Palestinians from Jews come in to the Country in ship loads. – The British ~
+I was also talking to mum about the Israel situation, many people say that the conflict was a problem primarily created by the British.
+I told mum about speaking to a chap who had served in the British forces throwing Arabs out of their home in 1948 delousing them and manhandling them on to tramp ships – he hated what he had done for his country.
+Mum told me that just prior to that her brother Arthur was in the British Armed Forces protecting Palestinians from Jews come in to the Country in ship loads. – The British ~

 Arthur immigrated to Canada in 1957/8?